Project-Sloth/ps-inventory-v2/README.md

 - Crafting System (Both locations and placeable items)
 - Give items to closest player
 - Drop system
-- Trunk system
+- Trunk system (Configurable by class and model)
-- Glovebox system
+- Glovebox system (Configurable by class and model)
 - Targetting support for qb-target and ox_target
 - Interactive UI when targetting is not available
 - Decay system
 - Hotbar (With toggling capability)
 - Configurable themes
 - Multi-language support
+- Vending Machines

 ### Dependencies